 For seniors worried about the look of hearing aids, Eargo is one to watch.
 Their tiny hearing aids look like speaker buds and are designed to sit comfortably in the ear canal.

 Hearing aids: Eargo offers three hearing aids.
 They all share the same discreet design – the difference is in the sound quality.
-Plus is their basic model, Max offers enhanced sound, and Neo offers their very best sound.
+Max is their basic model, Neo offers enhanced sound, and Neo HiFi offers their very best sound.

 Charging: All Eargo models are rechargeable, and in fact, their carry case doubles as a charger for added ease.